Loudness in mastering – part 2(Letto 177 volte)

 This scale offers the widest dynamic range available among the three systems.

-It was primarily designed for large theatre mixes, dynamic music mixes, cinema, television broadcasting, classical and traditional style mixes
+It was designed primarily for large theatre mixes, dynamic music mixes, cinema, television broadcasting, and mixes of classical and traditional styles.

-Any audio programme with a wide dynamic range should have been aligned to the K-20 standard
+Any audio programme with a wide dynamic range should have been aligned with the K-20 standard.

 Schematic representation of the loudness scale devised by Bob Katz.
-A good alternative reference to counter the loudness war, later supplanted by LUFS measurement following broadcasting regulations and the advent of streaming platforms.
-The 3 highest points of the red zones (shown here in dark grey) are aligned with the 0 dB level of the digital scale.
+A good alternative reference for countering the loudness war, later replaced by LUFS measurement following broadcasting regulations and the advent of streaming platforms.
+The three highest points of the red zones (shown here in dark grey) are aligned with the 0 dB level of the digital scale.

-To put it briefly, the aim was to establish the reference dynamic amplitude for the various types of listening.
-For years, a few sound engineers (very few, in truth) aligned themselves to the criteria proposed by Engineer Katz, while the majority of them, pressurised by the manufacturers, continued to operate with loudness 'at the throttle'.
+In short, the aim was to establish the reference dynamic range for various types of listening.
+For years, some sound engineers (few, in truth) aligned themselves with the criteria proposed by Engineer Katz, while most of them, pressured by producers, continued to operate with loudness “at full throttle”.

 LUFS

-Meanwhile, from 2006 onwards, the institutes ITU and EBU progressively elaborated a protocol aimed at limiting the dynamic warfarefinally defining a measurement standards with relative units of measurementwhich would allow the audio signal to be analysed in the best possible way, interpreting it mainly in the perceptual domain, in order to produce masters with standardised characteristics.
+Meanwhile, since 2006, institutions ITU and European Broadcasting Union they gradually developed a protocol aimed at limiting the dynamic warfare, finally defining a measurement standard with relative unit of measurement, which would allow for better analysis of the audio signal, interpreting it primarily in terms of perception, in order to produce masters with standard characteristics.

-The unit of measurement in question was called LKFSthen redefined and renamed LUFS from European Broadcasting Union (EBU) in the document EBU R128 of 2014.
+The unit of measurement in question was called LKFS, then redefined and renamed LUFS from European Broadcasting Union (European Broadcasting Union) in the document EBU R128 of 2014.

-The acronym LUFS means 'units of volume measurement relative to full scale'.
+The acronym LUFS means “unit of measurement of volume relative to full scale”.

-This was originally a volume standard designed to allow normalisation of audio levels for television broadcasting.
+It was originally a volume standard designed to enable the normalisation of audio levels for television broadcasting.

-LUFS is standardised in a set of algorithms aimed at measuring the volume of the audio programme and the level of its 'real peak' (for more details, read the ITU-R document BS 1770 and subsequent amendments introduced between 2011 and 2015).
+LUFS is standardised in a set of algorithms designed to measure the volume of the audio programme and its “real peak” level (for further information, please refer to ITU-R BS 1770 and subsequent amendments introduced between 2011 and 2015).

 LUFS are measured on an absolute scale and correspond to one decibel (dB).

-The fledgling system was perfected in the following years, and the standard of:
+The new system was perfected in the following years, and the standard of:

-imposed itself in broadcasting contexts, also involving (to some extent) the film industry.
+it established itself in broadcasting contexts, also involving (in part) the film industry.

 The level of: